 The chosen electors gather at the Electoral College in their respective states to cast their votes for president and vice president.
 The votes cast at the Electoral College are sent to the President of the Senate who reads them before a joint session of Congress on January 6 following the general election.
 The presidential ticket with the majority of votes is declared president and vice president.

 If no candidate receives a majority of electoral votes (i.e. 270 out of 538), the U.S. House of Representatives elects the president from the three (3) presidential candidates who received the most electoral votes.
 Each state delegation has one (1) vote.
 The U.S. Senate elects the vice president from the two (2) vice president candidates with the most electoral votes.
 Each U.S. Senator casts one (1) vote for vice presidential.
 If the U.S. House of Representatives fails to elect a president by Inauguration Day, the vice president elect serves as acting president until the deadlock is resolved in the U. S. House of Representatives.

 Qualified political parties and parties or groups that complied with the presidential petition requirements of HRS §11-113 shall submit to the chief election officer its electors and alternates, after holding a state party or group convention pursuant to the constitution, bylaws, and rules of the party or group.

 Members of Congress and employees of the federal government are prohibited from serving as an elector in order to maintain the balance between the legislative and executive branches of the federal government.

-For complete information, please refer to the National Archives and Records Administration, U.S. Constitution, Article II, and HRS §11-113 and Chapter 14.
+For more information about the Electoral College, please visit the National Archives and Records Administration or refer to U.S. Constitution, Article II, and HRS §11-113 and Chapter 14.